Why to Plan your Taxes at the start of the Year

 Most of the people take care of there 80C at the end of the year around Jan-Mar .
 Ideally it should be at the start of the year .
-Let us see why its should be done at the start of the year itself .
-Following are the 4 most important reasons for Planning your Taxes in start of the year .
+Let us see why its should be done at the start of the year itself to plan your taxes.

-Easy on Pocket : If you plan your taxes at the start of the year , you can then put small amount of money each month .
+If you plan your taxes at the start of the year , you can then put small amount of money each month .
 Otherwise you will have to cough up all the money at the end of the year , which can be little difficult on the pocket .

 For example :

-If you want to invest 60k for this year … you have two choices , either plan your taxes in advance and invest 5k per month , or invest 60k at the end .
+If you want to invest 60k for this year … you have two choices , either plan your taxes in advance and invest 5k per month, or invest 60k at the end.

-No Headache last moment : Another important point to consider is the tension and headache you go at the last moment because of the rush , there is sudden confusion at the end on what to take , where to go , where all the money will come from and all those things . planning the taxes in the start of the year ensures that you do in correctly and without and headache for the last moment .
+No Headache last moment: Another important point to consider is the tension and headache you go at the last moment because of the rush , there is sudden confusion at the end on what to take , where to go , where all the money will come from and all those things .

 Conforms with principle of “Investing Early” : Also when you plan our taxes early you are putting your investments early, that way you are ahead of most of the other people .